-A deviated septum is a condition in which the nasal septum (the bone and cartilage that divide the nose in half) is crooked.
+A deviated septum is a condition in which the nasal septum (the bone and cartilage that divide the nose in half) is crooked, making one nasal passage smaller.
 If severe, it can make breathing through the nose difficult.
 Most people naturally have some deviation – only people with severe deviations need treatment.

 What causes deviated septum?

 Most people are born with a slightly crooked nasal septum, but it is often never noticed.
 In some people, the deviation is visible early in life.

 Some people develop a deviated septum (also called deviated nasal septum, or DNS) as a result of an injury to their nose that moves the nasal septum out of position.
 For example, a car accident, sport, tripping over or a bump while playing around.

 Most people have no symptoms and don’t know even they have a deviated septum.
 If you have a badly deviated septum, the most common symptom is difficulty breathing through the nose, which is usually worse on one side.
 Some people may also have: